Oscar-Qiu/Movie_Recommendation/README.md

 ---

 ## Frontend
-The frontend serves as the user interface, providing intuitive navigation and efficient access to recommendations.
+The frontend serves as the user interface, offering intuitive navigation and efficient access to personalized recommendations.
+Users can discover trending movies and watch their trailers directly within the application.
+Additionally, the interface allows users to search for specific movies, view detailed information about them, and receive tailored movie recommendations based on their searching history.
+This ensures a seamless and engaging user experience that caters to individual preferences and interests.

 ### Technology Stack
 - **Framework**:
+Frontend:We utilized Streamlit, an open-source front-end framework designed specifically for data scientists and developers, to seamlessly convert Python scripts into interactive web applications.
+Streamlit simplifies the process of building intuitive user interfaces by offering a declarative, Python-native syntax.

 ### Features
 - **Search**:
+- **Trending Movies Explore**
+- **Trailer Preview**
+- **Movie Recommendation**
 ---

 ## Hybrid Movie Recommendation Module